apache/flink/docs/dev/libs/state_processor_api.md

 </div>
 </div>

-This state can be read using the below code.
+This state can be read using the code below.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">